Stephen Colbert: 2010 Washington, D.C. rallies

 In September 2010, following Glenn Beck's Restoring Honor rally, a campaign developed that called for Colbert to hold his own rally at the Lincoln Memorial.
 On the September 10, 2010, episode of the Daily Show and The Colbert Report, Stewart and Colbert made preannouncements of a future event.
 On September 16, 2010, Stewart and Colbert announced competing rallies on the Washington, D.C., Mall on October 30, 2010, Stewart's "Rally to Restore Sanity", and Colbert's "March to Keep Fear Alive".
 Both were eventually merged into the Rally to Restore Sanity and/or Fear.

-2011 Political Super PAC
+2011 Super PAC

 In May 2011, Colbert filed a request with the Federal Election Commission (FEC) asking for a media exemption for coverage of his political action committee, ColbertPAC, on The Colbert Report.
 In June 2011, during a public meeting, the FEC voted 5–1 to grant The Colbert Report a limited media exemption.
 The exemption allows unlimited donations of airtime and show resources to promote the Colbert Super PAC without requiring disclosure to the FEC, but only for ads appearing on The Colbert Report.
 Following the hearing, Colbert formally filed paperwork for the creation of his Super PAC with the FEC secretary.
+In 2012, Colbert received a Peabody for his reporting about the Super PAC, officially registered as "Americans for a Better Tomorrow, Tomorrow, Inc." and "Colbert Super PAC SHH Institute" as an "innovative means of teaching American viewers about the landmark court decision".